The inherent beauty of ivory is prized around the world. Due to this, it has been used for making various objects of decorative value for ages.

 Step 5.

-It’s a sticky natural rubber product that can be used to restore and shine your ivory pieces safely.
+Groom Stick is a sticky natural rubber product (made of processed kneadable rubber) that can be used to restore and shine your ivory pieces safely.

 White Vinyl Eraser: